Sid Eudy: Recovery and later career (2002–2017)

 After WCW was bought by the WWF in March 2001 and following surgery, Eudy was faced with the prospect of rehabilitation of his leg for three to five days per week for at least the next year.
 He was told by his doctor that he would never run again, and Sid set a goal of being able to do so.
-At first he was limited to using a cane, but through extensive effort he was able to not only walk again, but in time run.
-During his arduous rehabilitation, he made several appearances as World Wrestling All-Stars's (WWA) commissioner during its 2002 Australian tour, though at the beginning of WWA's Sydney show.
-Sid also filed a lawsuit with the Universal Wrestling Corporation (the Turner holding company for what remained of WCW's unpurchased assets), seeking redress for the injury that he sustained.
+At first he was limited to using a cane, but through extensive effort he was able to walk again, and in time, run.
+During his arduous rehabilitation, he made several appearances as World Wrestling All-Stars's (WWA) commissioner during its 2002 Australian tour, at the beginning of WWA's Sydney show.
+Sid also filed a lawsuit with the Universal Wrestling Corporation, the Turner holding company for what remained of WCW's unpurchased assets, seeking redress for the injury that he sustained.
 The judge ultimately ruled in favor of the UWC.

 Eudy returned to active wrestling in 2004 with the Canadian-based Internet Wrestling Syndicate.
 On July 14, 2007, Eudy debuted in Memphis Wrestling and started a feud with old rival Jerry Lawler while serving as "Hollywood" Jimmy Blaylock's enforcer.
 Sid appeared at the Juggalo Championship Wrestling event Evansville Invasion on October 6, helping Tracy Smothers attack the promotion's Heavyweight Champion Corporal Robinson.

 On November 7, 2008, Sid faced Lawler in the main event of the "Jerry Lawler 35th Anniversary Wrestling event" at the Tennessee Fairgrounds, where he was defeated.
 On February 28, 2009, Eudy returned to Memphis Wrestling and won a battle royal before defeating Lawler in a rematch.
 Following this, Eudy's appearances were greatly reduced as he began focusing on competition in over-50 bodybuilding.

-He did however appear in Mid Southern Championship Wrestling on August 18, 2009, in Osceola.
+He appeared in the Mid Southern Championship Wrestling on August 18, 2009, in Osceola.
 There he teamed with Pokerface against Scott Hall & Lord Humongous, the latter a revival of the gimmick formerly portrayed by Sid.
 In this match it marked the debut of Sid's son Gunnar Eudy.
 Humongous and Hall won via disqualification after Sid hit the referee.
 Sid and Pokerface faced Humongous and Hall again in Jonesboro, AR on September 19, 2009, but again were defeated.

-Sid then wrestled three times in 2010 and 2011, defeating Chase Stevens, Josef von Schmidt, and Eddie Kingston.
+Sid wrestled three times in 2010 and 2011, defeating Chase Stevens, Josef von Schmidt, and Eddie Kingston.